Dispensary social media marketing is the second pillar of your dispensary’s digital marketing strategy.

 For all practical purposes, your Facebook page is a slimmed-down version of your website.
 List your contact details, share videos, post photos, news, and more.

 Approach dispensary social media marketing on Facebook cautiously

 Facebook had been known to shut down accounts of cannabis dispensaries.
-But, in October of 2018 Facebook updated its policy to allow cannabis-related pages.
-Unfortunately the rules for cannabis-related businesses using Facebook is still vague.
+But, in October of 2018, Facebook updated its policy to allow cannabis-related pages.
+Unfortunately, the rules for cannabis-related businesses using Facebook are still vague.

 Reviewing what other dispensaries have done on Facebook is a good starting point.

 Instagram is great for product and dispensary photos

 Instagram is a visual-first sharing social media platform and one of the most popular social networks in the cannabis industry.
 The audience has grown from 90 million monthly active users in January 2013 to 1 billion monthly active users as of June 2018.

 It’s a solid No. 3 most-used social media platform in the United States, but it’s important to remember that Instagram is owned by Facebook, which can lead to cross-posting opportunities.

 Retail brands do particularly well on Instagram.
 Eight of the top 15 most-followed brands on Instagram are retail businesses, according to Statista.

 With posting, photos showing faces on Instagram get 38 percent more likes than those not showing faces.
 Sprout Social also reports that images with a single dominant color generate 17 percent more likes than images with multiple dominant colors.